TrademarkTrademark

 • Creating Dependencies Between Workspaces: Run triggers define explicit dependencies.
 If Workspace B depends on an output from Workspace A, a successful apply in Workspace A can trigger Workspace B to re-plan and apply, incorporating the latest outputs.

-• Federate Environments: This feature allows the creation of dependencies between workspaces in different Scalr environments.
-This is applicable for scenarios such as promoting infrastructure changes between staging and production environments, or when different teams manage interconnected components in separate environments.
+• Federate Environments: This lets you create dependencies between workspaces in different Scalr environments.
+That's handy when you're promoting infrastructure changes from staging to production, or when different teams manage interconnected components in separate environments.

 • VCS Event-Based Triggers: Run triggers can be initiated based on VCS events, such as a push to a specific branch or the creation of a tag.
 This integrates IaC automation with Git workflows.